+Designer/Maker: Governor Macquarie

+Construction years:

+Physical description:

-Designer/Maker: Governor Macquarie Construction years: 1811- Physical description: Thompson Square consists of George Street, Bridge Street, Thompson Square and The Terrace.
+Thompson Square consists of George Street, Bridge Street, Thompson Square and The Terrace.
 These streets surround a small turfed reserve with pleasant trees that helps to conserve an attractive frontage to the important surrounding buildings.

 One large old hoop pine tree (Araucaria cunninghamii) over the cutting for the Putty Road is reputed to be all that remains of the mid-late 19th century plantings around the square.
 Once there were Norfolk Island pines (A.heterophylla) on the square's western side outside the Macquarie Arms Hotel and in front of the Fitzgerald wall.
 These were removed, as well as native fig tree species, after protests concerning acts of public indecency by people leaving the nearby hotel relieving themselves under the trees (Skinner, pers.comm., 2015).
 Also growing around the square are several silky oak trees (Grevillea robusta) and one kurrajong (Brachychiton populneus(Stuart Read, pers.comm., 2015).

-Thompson Square is surrounded by a number of Colonial Georgian buildings including; The Doctor's House - 1-3 Thompson Square A fine, substantial two storey sandstone brick terrace building.
+Thompson Square is surrounded by a number of Colonial Georgian buildings including;

+A fine, substantial two storey sandstone brick terrace building.
 It has a good joinery attic storey, fine front door flanked by engaged columns and a very well designed fanlight.

-House & outbuildings - 5 Thompson Square A brick Georgian single storey cottage of three bays with a corrugated iron roof and three bay timber verandah.
+A brick Georgian single storey cottage of three bays with a corrugated iron roof and three bay timber verandah.